 - i.
 The questions are to be based on the knowledge level requirements and should relate to the scope within the specific study field categories of the core competency table. - ii.
-The reading list is also to be considered when setting such papers. - iii.
-The intention is to test the knowledge gain and competency level increase during candidacy, thus between graduation and registration outcome.
+The reading list is a useful reference on setting such papers. - iii.
+The intention is to assess the knowledge gained and competence acquired of the candidate since graduation and the registration period during candidacy.
 The intention is not to re-test aspects that were evaluated at a Higher Education Level.
-This is clearly set out in the Core

-- Competency table where competency expectancies at Graduation and at Registration have been determined. - iv.
+This is clearly set out in the Core Competency table where competency expectancies at Graduation and at Registration have been determined. - iv.
 Time allowed to complete the paper is to be influenced by the level of interpretation in proportion to factual knowledge expected of the applicant. - v.
 A typical mark system is to be one mark for one fact for one minute.
 This is a guide as questions that require application of learnt theory are to have a greater time allocation. - vi.
 The questions can be real life scenario (practice orientated) type questions to which the answers can be salient bullet points. - vii.
 The questions are to be clear and unambiguous i.e. not create any doubt as to what the question is testing. - viii.
 A model answer sheet is to be provided by the individuals that are setting the question paper as part of the setting process.
 This is to be submitted together with the question paper to the individual identified by the Registration Committee by the agreed date. - ix.
-The question paper and the model answer document is to be sent to the Registrar's Office by the date set by the Registrar. - x.
-All papers and model answers are to be moderated by an independent registered Professional; - xi.
-Spelling, grammar, numbering and calculations should be meticulous. - xii.
+The question paper and the model answer document are to be sent to the Registrar's Office by the date set by the Registrar. - x.
+All papers and model answers are to be moderated by an independent registered Professional: - xi.
+Spelling, grammar, numbering, and calculations should be meticulous. - xii.
 Papers could consist of various sections and could be required to be completed in part or in full, dependent on the category of registration applied for.

 7.1.2.
-Written Assignments
+Written Assignment

 - i.
 The purpose of the assignment is to assess the ability to integrate various knowledge areas. - ii.
 The assignment could cover a scope across various study field categories represented in the core competency table. - iii.
-The reading list is also to be considered when setting assignments. - iv.
-Rating is to be done at the hand of predetermined assessment criteria and according to the level of interpretation demonstrated by the individual. - v.
+The reading list is also to be considered when setting assignment. - iv.
+Rating is to be done on predetermined assessment criteria and according to the level of interpretation demonstrated by the individual. - v.
 The assignment is to be clear and unambiguous i.e. not create any doubt as to what the assignment is testing.
 The assessment criteria must be included to the assignment brief. - vi.
-Typical model outcomes expectancies and requirements, related to each assessment criteria, are to be provided by the individuals that are setting the assignment prior to its hand out.
-This is not to be made public, should not be available to the applicants and serve to guide the assessment process. - vii.
+Typical model outcomes expectancies and requirements, related to each assessment criteria, are to be provided by the individuals that are setting the assignment prior to the assignment question being distributed to the candidates.
+This is not to be made public, should not be available to the applicants, and serve to guide the assessment process. - vii.
 The question paper and the model answer document is to be sent to the individual as determined by the Registration Committee no later than the agreed date. - viii.
-All assignment and model answers are to be moderated by an independent registered Professional; - ix.
-Spelling, grammar, numbering and calculations should be meticulous. - x.
+All assignment and model answers are to be moderated by an independent registered Professional: - ix.
+Spelling, grammar, numbering, and calculations should be meticulous. - x.
 Assignments could consist of various sections and are to be completed partially or in full, dependent on the category of registration applied for.

 7.1.3.
-Interviews/ Oral Examinations
+Interview/ Oral Examination